Books are the perfect conduit for connecting to nature, especially for young children. And I can prove it.

 Books: The Windows On The World

 Books.
-They are windows on the world.
-Even without leaving our couches, we can travel anywhere we wish by turning pages, and the power of reading with kids cannot be overestimated.
+They are windows into the world.
+Even without leaving our couches, we can travel anywhere we wish by turning pages.
+The power of reading with kids cannot be overestimated.

 It improves their academic skill, increases vocabulary, and stimulates imagination.
 Sharing nonfiction stories encourages children to connect with the world around them and learn valuable problem-solving skills.

-My last post about reducing consumption is classic example of how information from books and studies can lead to improvements in your lifestyle as well as helping take pressure off the environment in general.
+My last post about reducing consumption is a classic example of how information from books and studies can lead to improvements.
+Not only in your lifestyle but also in helping take pressure off the environment in general.

 Connecting To Nature

-When those stories focus on the natural environment, like my Wildlife Wong series, they develop essential skills for solving some of the biggest challenges facing our own survival.
+When those stories focus on the natural environment, like my Wildlife Wong series.
+They can develop essential skills for solving some of the biggest challenges facing our survival.

-Yes, that was a loosely vailed plug for my books, but there are so many OTHER books to help you instill a love of nature in your youngsters from birth up.
+Yes, that was a loosely veiled plug for my books, but there are so many OTHER books to help you instil a love of nature in your youngsters from birth up.

 I was honoured when I was asked to provide a list of my five ‘best books to ignite your children’s love of nature’ for the wonderful new website Shepherd.